webDev5464/JavaScript-README/README.md

 // First number over 18 is 25
 ```

+#### 🔺 Array findIndex()

+The `findIndex()` method returns the index of the first array element that passes a test function.

+This example finds the index of the first element that is larger than 18:

 ****
 [![Learn : Next Js Documentation](https://img.shields.io/badge/LEARN-Next_js-emreld.svg)](https://github.com/badshah5464/Next_Js-README.git) [![Learn : Git and Github](https://img.shields.io/badge/LEARN-Git_and_Github-emreld.svg)](https://github.com/badshah5464/Git-And-Github_README.git)
 ****